 In Matthew 18, Jesus describes two men in debt.
 The first debtor owed multiple lifetimes-worth of salary to the king.
 He couldn’t possibly pay his debt, and was about to be sold (along with his wife and children) into slavery.
 But he begged for mercy, and the king forgave the whole debt!

-The second debtor, who was the slave of the first debtor, owed his master 100 days wages.
+The second debtor, who was the slave of the first debtor, owed 100 days wages.
 In a move that is both stunning and ironic, the first debtor went straight from the forgiveness of the king to the throat of his servant, choking him and and demanding,